Mandatory listing of establishments exporting honey, and clarifications on animal products

 Summary

-The EU will require non-EU countries to provide a list of all the establishments within that country that are permitted to export honey and apiculture products to the EU.
+The EU requires non-EU countries to provide a list of all the establishments within that country that are permitted to export honey and apiculture products to the EU.
 In addition, this Regulation makes some clarifications to facilitate trade in products of animal origin (fishery products, meat products, highly refined products, and gelatine capsules).

 Commission Delegated Regulation (EU) 2023/2652 of 15 September 2023 amending and correcting Delegated Regulation (EU) 2022/2292 with regard to requirements for the entry into the Union of honey, meat, highly refined products, gelatine capsules, fishery products and requirements for private attestation and amending Delegated Regulation (EU) 2021/630 as regards private attestation requirements for composite products exempted from official controls at border control posts